microsoft/turnstile/README.md

 Click the URL (it's automatically linked within the cloud shell) to navigate to that site and complete the Turnstile setup wizard.

 > The setup wizard is hosted entirely within your own Turnstile deployment so you're aren't sharing any information with Microsoft (or anyone else) at this point.

+## Using the API

+Turnstile exposes an API that allows you to manage seats and subscriptions.
+Turnstile includes an [automated end-to-end testing script](tests/e2e.sh) that stands up a Turnstile API test environment, runs a series of tests against the Turnstile API, then destroys the test environment.
+The script contains examples of how to perform the most common Turnstile API tasks —

 ## Contributing